“I find out what the world needs. Then, I go ahead and invent it.”

 Because they usually don't, they're stuck competing on price.
 The primary take-home message of Peter Thiel's Zero to One: Notes on Startups, or How to Build the Future is that proprietary ideas are the path to prosperity and a better world.

-We develop innovation enabling manufacturers to antiquate competitors with impossible-to-predict events that come out of the blue with often catastrophic consequences, especially for those caught off guard surprises.
+We develop innovation enabling manufacturers to antiquate competitors with black swan impossible-to-predict events that come out of the blue with often catastrophic consequences, especially for those caught off guard surprises.